The Pros and Cons of Cloth Diapers

 This little trick doesn’t always work, but the idea behind it is that young children usually don’t like the feeling of sitting with wet fabric or material against their skin.
 I mean, who would, right?

 So with disposable diapers, that sensation of “hey, there’s a wetness on me” isn’t as obvious because diapers do an excellent job absorbing their urine and keeping their skin dry, unlike reusable diapers.
 While absorbent, they don’t keep the skin nearly as dry as disposable diapers.
-This may lead your little one to tell you they need to be changed or go potty and prepare them well for the potty training adjustment.
+This may lead your little one to tell you they need to be changed or go potty, preparing them for the potty training adjustment.

 1. They Can Be Messy If You’re Not Careful